Software Industry Leaders Symantec and VERITAS Software To Merge

 About VERITAS Software

 VERITAS Software, one of the 10 largest software companies in the world, is a leading provider of software to enable utility computing.
 In a utility computing model, IT resources are aligned with business needs and business applications are delivered with optimal performance and availability on top of shared computing infrastructure, minimizing hardware and labor costs.
 With 2003 revenues of $1.75 billion, VERITAS delivers products and services for data protection, storage and server management, high availability and application performance management that are used by 99 percent of the Fortune 500.
 More information about VERITAS Software can be found at www.VERITAS.com.

-: If you would like additional information on Symantec Corporation and its products, please view the Symantec Press Center at http://www.symantec.com/PressCenter/ on Symantec's Web site.
+NOTE TO EDITORS: If you would like additional information on Symantec Corporation and its products, please view the Symantec Press Center at http://www.symantec.com/PressCenter/ on Symantec's Web site.
 All prices noted are in US dollars and are valid only in the United States.

 Symantec, the Symantec logo, VERITAS, and the VERITAS logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and certain other countries.
 Additional company and product names may be trademarks or registered trademarks of the individual companies and are respectfully acknowledged.